 Mechanics, sound, and heat.
 Prerequisite: Math.
-104. Three recitations and one two-to-three-hour laboratory period a week.
-Laboratory fee, \$3.00. - 202.
-General Physics Four hours Electricity and light.
+104. Three GENERAL PHYSICS 201. recitations and one two-to-three-hour laboratory period a week.
+Laboratory fee, \$3.00.
+Four hours

+- Electricity and light.
 Continuation of 201.
-Three recitations and one two-to-three-hour laboratory period a week.
+Three recitations GENERAL PHYSICS 202. and one two-to-three-hour laboratory period a week.
 Laboratory fee, \$3.00.

-GENERAL PHYSICS 201E.

-Five hours

-Mechanics, sound, and heat.
+Five hours - GENERAL THYSICS Mechanics, sound, and heat.
 (Required of all engineering students.)
 At least half the semester is devoted to elementary mechanics; the remainder of the time to sound and heat.
 Many experimental illustrations.
 Four recitations and one two-to-three-hour laboratory period a week.
-Prerequisite: plane trigonometry and a preparatory source in physics.
-Leberatory for \$2.00 and a preparatory course in physics.
+Prerequisite: plane trigonometry and a preparatory course in physics.
 Laboratory fee, \$3.00.

-Five hours GENERAL PHYSICS 202E.
-Electricity and light.
+201E. - Electricity and light.
 (Required of all engineering students.)
 A continuation of 201E.
-It takes up the fundamental phenomena and laws of electricity and light with ample class illustrations.
+It takes up the fundamental phenomena 202E. and laws of electricity and light with ample class illustrations.
 Four recitations, and one two-to-three-hour laboratory period a week.
 Laboratory fee, \$3.00.

-One hour PHYSICS PROBLEM COURSE 203.
-Should be preceded by or accompany 201 or 201E.
+One hour - Should be preceded by or accompany 201 or 201E.
 This course consists of the solution and discussion of problems in mechanics, sound, and heat.
 One recitation a week.
+203.

-PHYSICS PROBLEM COURSE 204.
-A continuation of 203.
+- PHYSICS PROBLEM COURSE A continuation of 203.
 One recitation a week.
-One hour

-Three hours 304.
-Modern Physics A study of physics beginning with the discovery of radioactivity, electricity, the nature of radiant energy, x-ray, atomic spectra.
-Discussion of subjects such as the atomic nature of matter and molecular structure and radioactivity.
-Prerequisite: Physics 202 or 202E.
+NoTE: Prerequisites for the following courses are Physics 202E and Mathematics 302.
+204. - A study of physics beginning with the discovery of radioactivity, MODERN PHYSICS 304. electricity, the nature of radiant energy, x-ray, atomic spectra, Discussion of subjects such as the atomic nature of matter and molecular structure and radioactivity.